-This spinach and feta cheese omelette makes a quick and easy lunch, or weekend brunch.
+This spinach and feta cheese omelette has salty feta, tender spinach, and a mild oniony bite from scallions.
 I had a craving for spanakopitas (spinach and feta triangles, wrapped in phyllo dough), but unfortunately, I had no phyllo dough handy.

 I suppose I could have gone out to get some, but believe me, when you have to go up and down (or maybe down and up) all those steps, all 56 of them, you think twice before running out to the store for just one ingredient!

 So, I decided to improvise.
 While I didn’t have phyllo dough, I did have the other ingredients, and plenty of eggs.

 I figured with the eggs, the spinach, some feta cheese, some scallions, and a little creativity, I could get a similar flavor in an omelette without any phyllo dough.
 It was delicious!
 And, I admit it was also a lot easier to prepare than spanikopitas!
 The spanakopitas take quite a bit of time and effort to make (all that dough rolling).
 Unlike spanakopitas, this spinach and feta cheese omelette is ready in about fifteen minutes, which is much faster (and easier) gratification!